Sounie/dependency-check/README.md

 ## Known limitations
 - The recursive approach to accumulating dependency class information could potentially run out of stack.
-- Don't think we will pick up on dependencies that are brought in by Reflection, including dependency injection frameworks driven by classpath scanning or XML files.
+- Won't pick up on dependencies that are brought in by reflection, including dependency injection frameworks driven by classpath scanning or XML files.  e.g. if your code specifies an interface, then the framework detects an implementation in your classpath and wires it in at runtime, the compile time checking applied in this system wouldn't pick that up.
 - If a dependency brings in is dependencies as "shaded" classes, then those will not match against our specified exclusions.
 This occurred as a potential gotcha when I read the [documentation for hadoop 3.2.0](https://hadoop.apache.org/docs/r3.2.0/).